Why Sponsor a Public Charter School?

 an educational mission consistent with Saint Louis University's mission and values

-an over-arching organizational purpose and educational plan (curriculum, pedagogy, administration, etc.) that embodies the University's commitment to charter schools for the purpose of testing a new educational model or innovation within the current public school landscape.
+an overarching organizational purpose and educational plan (curriculum, pedagogy, administration, etc.) that embodies the University's commitment to charter schools for the purpose of advancing a new educational model or innovation within the current public school landscape.

 a rigorous curriculum design responsive to the school's mission and the needs of the community

 a strong local board of trustees (non-profit), formed in response to demonstrated local need

 a location close to campus to meet the distinct needs of students residing in neighborhoods near and adjacent to the University

 opportunities for University faculty, staff and student involvement throughout its operations

 These parameters exclude a majority of charter school applicants; the University is not seeking to sponsor a vast network of charter schools.